 - Fresh coconut milk is not as thick as canned coconut milk.
 As a result, it takes precisely 20 minutes for my rice to be al dente.
 When using canned coconut milk, the mixture may thicken faster, without cooking the rice to al dente.
 Taste a grain or two of rice after the 20 minute cook time is finished.
 If it is hard (like biting into a carrot), add 1- 1 1/2 cups of water to the pot.
 To allow you more liquid in which to simmer your rice until it offers just a "snap" of resistance when you bite into a grain.

 - How long you soaked the rice also determines how long it will take to get to al dente.
-If you opted not to soak or soaked for less than 8 hours, it might take 40 minutes instead of 20.
+If you opted not to soak or soaked for less than 2 hours, it might take 40 minutes to cook instead of 20.

 Storage Instructions:

-- Store the arroz con dulce in a covered container in the fridge.
-The dessert will keep, when refrigerated, for 5 days.
+- Store the arroz con dulce in a covered container in the fridge for 5 days.

 Freezer Instructions: